Hiking The Ladder Canyon and Painted Canyon Loop Trail

 The showers, however, cost an additional fee.
 For one dollar, you can buy two shower tokens, each of which gives you two minutes of water.
 At least the water was warm.

-As mentioned above, the experience was marred by the extreme winds that day.
+Unfortunately, the experience was marred by the extreme winds that day.
 The hard desert ground could not take normal tent stakes no matter how hard you tried to pound them in.
 And so we had no choice but to search for large rocks to place in the tent to weigh it down.

+Most people worry about potential rain when camping, but out in the desert, wind is something you definitely have to consider.
 Needless to say, you’ll have a much better experience if you’re sleeping in an RV rather than a tent.
 If you don’t have one, consider renting one.

 I noticed that some of the campsites at Anza-Borrego had large stone walls on one side which would’ve helped a lot, though there were only several and they were all occupied.
 Most campsites, on the other hand, are completely open on all sides.